gnosis/dex-contracts/scripts/README.md

 In general, setting up an account (from scratch) that is prepared to fully interact with the BatchExchange contract, there are several phases that must be completed.
 In brief, we must

 - Deploy ERC20 tokens to the development network and mint some to a user
-- Regester these newly minted tokens on the exchange
+- Register these newly minted tokens on the exchange
 - Approve the exchange contract and Deposit

 The setup environment script takes care of all this all in a single script with configurable number of tokens and accounts to be funded (default is 3 accounts and 3 tokens).